 - Where It Is Found: Less common radiator pulled from a car or vehicle.

-How To Take Apart Radiators For Scrap Metal:
+How To Take Apart Scrap Radiators

 Tools Needed: